 Mira Balberg Assistant Professor of Religion, Department of Religious Studies

 Purity, Body, and Self in Early Rabbinic Literature.
-Berkeley: The University of California Press, 2014.
+University of California Press, 2014.

 “Artifacts.”
 In Late Ancient Knowing: Explorations in Intellectual History, eds.
 Catherine M. Chin and Moulie Vidas.
 Oakland: University of California Press, 2015, 17-35.